Bell's Theorem Versus Local Realism in a Quaternionic Model of Physical Space: Introduction

+According to the statistical ensemble interpretation of quantum theory, the wave function, which is obtained as a solution of Schr\"odinger's equation, does not provide a complete description of an individual physical system but rather of an ensemble of similar physical systems.
+Because it removes many conceptual difficulties, this interpretation of quantum theory was preferred by Einstein \cite{Ballentine}.
+In particular, within this interpretation the wave function can be interpreted epistemically, merely as a compendium of our knowledge of the physical systems.
+This knowledge then changes upon a measurement of the system, not unlike how our knowledge of the state of a classical coin changes in a coin-toss experiment once the coin lands on its head or on its tail.
+Consequently, the mystery surrounding the so-called collapse of the wave function and related paradoxes are removed.
+This would be the end of all conceptual difficulties except for two obstacles:

+(1) The first of these two obstacles is Bell's theorem \cite{Bell-1964}, which suggests that the quantum probabilities encoded in the wave function are not epistemic but, in fact, objective, and the randomness observed in the quantum world is not reducible to the coin-toss randomness observed in classical physics.

+(2) The second obstacle is the following question: If the quantum probabilities describe merely a compendium of our knowledge of the physical systems, then how come that knowledge, encoded in the amplitude of those probabilities called the wave function, evolves objectively, under a specific dynamical equation called the Schr\"odinger's equation?

+Our goal in this paper is to remove obstacle (1) for making the statistical interpretation of quantum mechanics plausible.
+Removing obstacle (2) may then become viable in the light of the success of our strategy of removing obstacle (1).

-Unlike our most fundamental theories of space and time, quantum theory happens to be incompatible with local causality \cite{Bell-1964}.
-This fact was famously recognized in 1935 by Einstein, Podolsky, and Rosen (EPR) \cite{EPR}.
-They hoped, however, that perhaps quantum mechanics can be completed into a locally causal theory by addition of supplementary or hidden parameters.
-Today such hopes of maintaining both locality and realism within physics seem to have been undermined by Bell's theorem \cite{Bell-1964}, with considerable support from experiments \cite{Clauser}.
-Bell set out to prove that no physical theory which is realistic as well as local in a sense espoused by Einstein can reproduce all of the statistical predictions of quantum mechanics \cite{Bell-1964}.
-The purpose of this paper is to show that it is, in fact, possible to reproduce the statistical predictions of quantum states such as the EPR-Bohm state in a locally causal manner, in the familiar Friedmann-Robertson-Walker spacetime (albeit viewed as a {\it non}-cosmological, terrestrial solution of Einstein's field equations).
+Now, it is well known that, unlike our most fundamental theories of space and time, quantum theory is incompatible with local causality, if we take Realism for granted, as usually done.
+This fact was recognized in 1935 by Einstein, Podolsky, and Rosen (EPR) \cite{EPR}.
+They hoped, however, that perhaps quantum mechanics can be completed into a locally causal theory by addition of supplementary (or ``hidden") parameters.
+Today such hopes of maintaining both locality and realism within physics seem to have been undermined by Bell's theorem \cite{Bell-1964}, with considerable support from experiments \cite{Clauser,Aspect,Weihs,Hensen,Giustina,Shalm,Rauch}.
+Bell set out to prove that no physical theory that is realistic as well as local in the sense espoused by Einstein can reproduce all of the statistical predictions of quantum mechanics.
+By contrast, in this paper we present a physically well-motivated constructive counterexample to Bell's theorem by deriving the strong singlet correlations using the powerful language of Geometric Algebra \cite{Clifford,Dorst}.